Skip to main content

 Step 02

-From the operator dashboard, create a new merchant.
-They designate their cold wallet, you issue their API key, the webhook URL gets wired up.
+Set a markup per chain in the operator dashboard, then create a merchant.
+They designate their cold wallet, you issue their API key, the webhook gets wired up.

 Step 03